tonghuikang/swe-sharing/slides.md

 - Coding bootcamps
   - Singaporeans might be eligible for massive discounts

-If you like coding and have a lot of time
+If you like coding and have a lot of time, for example during National Service
 - Competitive programming (Leetcode contests, Codeforces)
   <!-- I should have practised competitive programming in NS -->
 - Kaggle data science competitions